Article by Ms.Madhavi Praveen, our Short Story contestant winner.

 Listed Below are Some Popular Plants Ideas which Children Can Easily Grow in their Tiny Space

 Amaranth Leaves: Harive soppu or Lal Bhaji as it is called, is grown by planting the seeds in a potting soil.
 You can buy the seeds online or from a seed store near you.
 You can involve the children when you are preparing the potting soil.
 Teaching them the importance of organic farming may prompt them to learn the nuances of gardening.
 Also, using your vegetable waste for preparing organic manure and teaching the importance of growing the plants without using pesticides drives your children to contribute towards environmental preservation.
+This gardening practice for kids would help them get connected to earth and help them enjoy a sense of achievement in seeing little things grow.

 Indian Pennywort: Brahmi or Vandelaga or Gotu Kola is a popular creeper which grows abundantly once the roots take to the soil you have planted it in.
 You may have to instruct your children not to water this plant too much.
 The soil should be just damp and not soggy or loose.
 You may request your elders to overlook the watering process by your children to ensure the plant grows in a proper manner.
 You can purchase this plant from any nursery near you.
 The chutney prepared using this plant is not only lip-smacking but full of health benefits for your children.